Important Travel Document Information – Please Read

 Is a Visa Required for Entry into Europe?

-For detailed information on specific parts of the Schengen visa process, you can refer to the links to the right to find the answer to your query.
+For detailed information on specific parts of the Schengen visa process, you can refer to the links below to find the answer to your query.
 If you are unable to find any particular information, please contact us via email.

-A Visa is required for any third national wishing to enter Iceland or any other Schengen country.
+A Schengen visa is required for any third-country national who intends to enter any Schengen country.
 It could be a short-stay Schengen C-visa for stays of up to 90 days or a national D-visa / residence permit for longer stays in the country.
+The countries in the Schengen zone are as follows:

 Travel Documents and Entry Requirements